What we do

 Where possible we try to collaborate with other Yorkshire/Midlands venues to give bands consecutive nights of gigs.

-The fee is negotiable but for quartets and smaller bands normally it will be based on a guaranteed minimum fee per person (currently £190) plus an 70/30 split of additional income once our direct costs of c£170 have been covered.
+The fee is negotiable but for quintets and smaller bands it will normally be based on a guaranteed minimum fee per person (currently £200) plus an 70/30 split of additional income once our direct costs of c£200 have been covered.
 (Fees for bigger bands are negotiated ad hoc.)
 In addition we buy the band drinks in the interval, and we also sell the band’s CDs for nil commission.

 What should you do to approach us for a gig?